ervinp2002/Mercer-on-Mission-2023/README.md

 ### loadsheddingData.csv / loadsheddingData.xlsx
 This file contains the raw data that the Python program will use.
 The included Python program uses the CSV file, so any modifications to the dataset, whether that be to cover more years, must be done to the CSV file.
+However, if you plan on adding more data, the program must be modified to account for additional years to check for.

 ### Load_Shedding_All_Areas_Schedule_and_Map.pdf
 This PDF file is a map showing off the load-shedding regions and what area numbers each region is linked to.
 This is good to show off at the